Acoustic folk guitarist performing on an intimate stage with warm amber lighting

 1. Lena Crow

-Based in rural Vermont, Lena Crow records in a converted barn using a combination of vintage microphones and field recordings she captures during walks through the surrounding forests.
-Her music blends Appalachian vocal traditions with ambient electronics, creating soundscapes that feel like standing at the edge of a foggy valley at dawn.
-Her self-released debut album circulated through word of mouth and has become a quiet sensation among listeners who value atmosphere over hooks.
+Lena Crow records in a converted barn in rural Vermont, using a combination of vintage ribbon microphones and field recordings captured on walks through the surrounding forest — footsteps, wind through birch trees, the occasional creek.
+Her music marries Appalachian vocal phrasing with ambient electronics in a way that doesn't feel like genre fusion so much as genuine discovery, as if she found these two traditions already touching somewhere and simply pointed a microphone at the junction.
+Her self-released debut spread entirely through word of mouth and has accumulated a devoted listenership among people who use the word atmosphere the way others use hooks.

 2. The Morrow Brothers